Skip to content

 1. Provide Entities to Relewise that should be searched and recommended; these will typically be products/product groups and site content (pages, blogs, support pages, etc.)

-2. Add Behavioral Tracking about how users interact with the entities on the site, so Relewise can rank search results better and generate recommendations.
+2. Track Behavior that details how users interact with the entities on the site, so Relewise can rank search results better and generate recommendations.

 3. Implement Services like pages for search, recommendations, and other services via the various API calls, to provide context.
 For example, you can provide the search term for a search and get the search results back, or provide a viewed product so Relewise can provide similar products.